 However, after discovering conventional nutrition therapies would not provide me a way out of the life destined to long-term pharmaceutical use (and negative side-effects), I researched and pursued an education on more progressive nutrition principles.
 On that journey, I founded Clean Cravings – a natural food company offering a product line of anti-inflammatory and organic foods.
 This provided me with a unique insight on the natural food industry.
 I am now a Foundational Member of the Bioindividual Nutrition Institute focused on the most progressive, evidence-based, and advanced therapeutic diets and a Certified Bioindividual Nutrition Practitioner (CBNP) with special training in children’s health and feeding issues, including autism spectrum disorders and ADHD.
 I am a member of the specialty practice group, Dietitians in Integrative and Functional Medicine (DIFM), whose core philosophy centers around a holistic, personalized approach to health and healing.

-I am a health contributor for Thrive Global and regularly consult for the media as a health and nutrition expert, being featured in Forbes, SELF, Women’s Health, People, Mind Body Green, New Beauty and more.
+I am a health contributor for Thrive Global and regularly consult for the media as a health and nutrition expert, being featured on CBS, Forbes, SELF, Women’s Health, People, Mind Body Green, New Beauty and more.
 My first book, Inflamed: Discover the root cause of inflammation and personalize a step-by-step plan to create a healthy, vibrant life, was released in June of 2016 and was selected by SELF Magazine as one of “7 Fascinating and Illuminating Health Books That Will Totally Open Your Eyes About Your Health.”
-I also sit on the Board of Directors for the non-profit organization, Growing Great, whose mission is to empower every child to grow up healthy through science-based garden and nutrition education.
+I sit on the Board of Directors for the non-profit organization, Growing Great, whose mission is to empower every child to grow up healthy through science-based garden and nutrition education.

 I have also spent over 10 years working alongside esteemed clinicians and institutions in research, education, and marketing in the medical device industry; most recently bringing specialty feeding devices to the Neonatal Intensive Care Unit (NICU) and raising awareness around increasing the use of human milk to achieve better long-term health outcomes for premature infants.